-- e) The WCO Secretariat comprises of: - i.
+e) The WCO Secretariat comprises of:

+- i.
 The Secretariat- The WCO headquarters are in Brussels, Belgium.
 The Secretariat staff assist in running daily operations of the organization, under the leadership of the Secretary General. - ii.
 The Secretary General- He provides leadership and executive management for the global Customs community's priorities. - iii.
-The Directorates-There are three Directorates in the WCO: Tariff and Trade Affairs Directorate (responsible for classification, valuation and rules of origin matters); Compliance Facilitation and Directorate (responsible for compliance, enforcement, procedures and trade facilitation matters); and Capacity Building Directorate (responsible for coordinating and delivering capacity building, technical assistance and training to WCO Members).
+Directorates-The There are three Directorates in the WCO: Tariff and Trade Affairs Directorate (responsible for classification, valuation and rules of origin matters); Compliance Directorate Facilitation and (responsible compliance, for enforcement, procedures and trade facilitation matters); and Capacity Building Directorate (responsible for coordinating and delivering capacity building, technical assistance and training to WCO Members).